Rethink-Rx

 Medical marijuana comes in different forms.
 It can be a flower, concentrate, terpene, pill, oil, or edible.
 Each type affects how much you need to take and how it works in your body.

 Flower is the most commonly used type of medical marijuana.
 It is usually smoked in a joint or pipe, but can also be vaped with a special device.
-The effects will take about 10 minutes to transpire, and they’ll last for two to four hours.
+The effects will take about 10 minutes to take effect and last for 2 to 4 hours.

 Concentrates are made from cannabis extracts and have higher levels of THC than flower.
 Concentrates can be a wax, shatter, or oil and are typically ingested by vaping or dabbing.
 The effects of concentrates are more intense but also shorter in duration than flower, lasting between one to two hours.

-Terpenes are extracted from the resin glands of cannabis flowers and have a distinct odor and flavor.
-Terpenes are usually added to products like edibles and oils for a more pleasant experience and can be inhaled or ingested as well.
+Terpenes are extracted from the resin glands of cannabis flowers and have distinct odors and flavors.
+Terpenes are usually added to products like edibles and oils to enhance the experience and can be inhaled or ingested.

 Pills, oils, and edibles are all forms of medical marijuana that are ingested orally.
-The effects from ingesting cannabis take longer to feel than smoking or vaping, but they also last longer.
+The effects from consuming cannabis take longer to feel than smoking or vaping, but they also last longer.
 It typically takes between 30 minutes to an hour for edibles and oils to take effect, and they can last up to eight hours.
-Pills will usually be felt in about 20 minutes, with effects lasting four to six hours.
+Pills usually take about 20 minutes to take effect, with effects lasting 4 to 6 hours.

-Knowing the form of medical marijuana you plan to consume is important for determining the appropriate dosage.
+Knowing the form of medical marijuana you plan to consume is essential for determining the appropriate dosage.

 Risks of Incorrect Dosing